 Presented by the Kingdom of Saudi Arabia

-Moderator Henk Hendrix, Saudi Basic Industries Corporation (SABIC), opened by highlighting that Saudi Arabia’s goal is to exploit CO2 as an opportunity for application industries.
+Moderator Henk Hendrix, Saudi Basic Industries Corporation (SABIC), opened the event by highlighting that Saudi Arabia’s goal is to exploit CO2 as an opportunity for application industries.

-Ammar Al-Shehri, Saudi Aramco, presented on Saudi Aramco’s Uthmaniyah Carbon Dioxide Enhanced Oil Recovery (CO2-EOR) Demonstration Project, which focuses on: elaborating a monitoring and surveillance program to determine volumes of sequestered CO2; plume evolution; containment of CO2; and incremental oil recovery.
-He described the project as a long-term resource planning strategy for the company and an approach to protecting the environment.
-Al-Shehri explained that CO2 is captured, dehydrated, compressed and transported from an anthropogenic gas plant to the injection site through an 85km pipeline at a rate of 800,000 tonnes of CO2 per year.
+Ammar Al-Shehri, Saudi Aramco, presented on Saudi Aramco’s Uthmaniyah Carbon Dioxide Enhanced Oil Recovery (CO2-EOR) Demonstration Project, which focuses on: elaborating a monitoring and surveillance programme to determine volumes of sequestered CO2; plume evolution; containment of CO2; and incremental oil recovery.
+He described the project as a long-term resource planning strategy for the company and an approach to protect the environment.
+Al-Shehri explained that CO2 is captured, dehydrated, compressed and transported from an anthropogenic gas plant to the injection site through an 85 km pipeline at a rate of 800,000 tonnes of CO2 per year.
 He concluded by highlighting that the project has become a platform for innovation and knowledge dissemination in this area.

-Khalid Al-Bahily, SABIC, suggested designing cost-effective processes for CO2 capture and reuse in order to reduce greenhouse gas emissions, and turn CO2 into a feedstock for valuable products.
-He said SABIC operates the world’s largest CO2 purification plant, and described technology to produce methanol using a catalyst which reduces the poisoning effect of CO2 on the methanol catalyst.
+Khalid Al-Bahily, SABIC, suggested designing cost-effective processes for CO2 capture and reuse to reduce greenhouse gas emissions, and turn CO2 into a feedstock for valuable products.
+He said SABIC operates the world’s largest CO2 purification plant, and described technology to produce methanol using a catalyst that reduces the poisoning effect of CO2 on the methanol catalyst.
 He showed that this technology has allowed the capture of three times more CO2 per ton of methanol produced than through conventional methods.
-Al-Bahily also explained the use of sulphur, which is readily available in the gulf region in producing sulfuric acid through combination with CO2.
-He reported that the assessment of energy consumption for this plant has shown a high-energy efficiency.
+Al-Bahily also explained the use of sulphur, which is readily available in the gulf region, in producing sulfuric acid in combination with CO2.
+He reported that the assessment of energy consumption for this plant has shown high energy efficiency.

-Tidjani Niass, Saudi Aramco, presented on the company’s Oil and Gas Climate Initiative (OGCI), a voluntary CEO-led partnership between major oil and gas companies.
-Noting that Saudi Aramco has a history in environmental stewardship, he outlined potential use of CO2 other than sequestration, including for: daily use, such as for beverages and dry ice; enhanced oil recovery through carbon capture, utilization, and storage (CCUS); polymers; working fluid for power cycles; electrochemical and photochemical CO2 conversions; and carbonates used for construction materials.
+Tidjani Niass, Saudi Aramco, presented on the company’s Oil and Gas Climate Initiative (OGCI), a voluntary CEO-led partnership between major oil and gas companies that was announced in 2014.
+Noting that Saudi Aramco has a history of environmental stewardship, he outlined potential use of CO2 other than sequestration, including for: daily use, such as for beverages and dry ice; enhanced oil recovery through carbon capture, utilization and storage (CCUS); polymers; working fluid for power cycles; electrochemical and photochemical CO2 conversions; and carbonates used for construction materials.
 He concluded by emphasizing that:

 - turning GHG emissions into value is an attractive value proposition;

-- Saudi Aramco is advancing a wide range of CO2 utilization technologies, with investment in research and development (R&D); and
+- Saudi Aramco is advancing a wide range of CO2 utilization technologies, with investment in research and development; and

 - more collaboration is needed to develop breakthrough materials and processes to turn emissions into value.

-Moderator Hendrix suggested that these efforts to create value from CO2 will contribute to a circular economy.
-In the ensuing discussion, participants considered: the effective ways to take CO2 carbon captures to facilities, such as natural gas stations; economic diversification, citing the SABIC example that produces chemicals for the rest of the world; the usage of existing oil and gas to make CO2 opportunities vs. potential transition to renewables as a way to contribute to energy efficiency and delivering sustainability for all; and the risks and challenges associated with CCUS.
+Moderator Hendrix suggested that efforts to create value from CO2 will contribute to a circular economy.
+In the ensuing discussion, participants considered: effective ways to take CO2 carbon capture to facilities, such as natural gas stations; economic diversification, citing the SABIC example that produces chemicals for the rest of the world; usage of existing oil and gas to make CO2 opportunities vs. potential transition to renewables as a way to contribute to energy efficiency and deliver sustainability for all; and risks and challenges associated with CCUS.